How We Became Mortgage-Free In Five Years

 The first thing to remember is that more than just your current mortgage holder is involved.

-Though your lender is who you need to talk to, there is always the “property charge” registered with your provincial body that many people forget about.
+Though your lender is the one you need to talk to, there is always the “property charge” registered with your provincial body that many people forget about.

 For example, here in BC, the Land titles office will have a registered charge placed on your property until the lender proceeds with discharging that charge.